 Difficult to Use Boilers – Boiler operation is typically dependent on specific, trained individuals who are trained to read dials and follow numerous safety measures as per local code.
 Boilers are complicated.

 Steam Generators use 21st century technology.
 No combustion or pressure vessels.
-OAB and HGA patented technologies allow steam generators to operate with unparalleled efficiencies, saving you time, money and improving your process.
+The GHGA, MHGA, OAB and HGA patented technologies allow steam generators to operate with unparalleled efficiencies, saving you time, money and improving your process.

 Steam Without the Wait

 BoilerFreeTM technology allows nearly instant steam production.
-Most MHI steam generators produce superheated in under a minute from a cold start.
+Most MHI steam generators produce super-heated in under a minute from a cold start (it can take a boiler many hours or days).
 With a variety of outputs and configurations available, MHI likely has an energy efficient high-productivity solution for your steam application.
+Please contact MHI.